-The RCWD Board of Commissioners may, at their discretion, grant a water leak bill credit adjustment for customers who have incurred an unintentional water loss caused by a broken or malfunctioning plumbing fixture or pipe (not hoses or irrigation control units).
+The Green Area Water & Sanitary Authority Board of Directors may, at their discretion, grant a water leak bill credit adjustment for customers who have incurred an unintentional water loss caused by a broken or malfunctioning plumbing fixture or pipe (not hoses or irrigation control units).

 Leak must be in the underground main service line between the meter and the house or in piping concealed beneath a building or inside of building walls.

 Leaking faucets, water softeners, sprinkler systems or accidental over-watering are ineligible.
 No consideration will be given for irrigation leaks or water features (fountains, ponds, pools, hot tubs).